Your first slash command

 Keep npm run bot running in terminal A.

-Run npm run register once (from the example).
+Run npm run register once (from your project root).
 This creates a /hello command in your test guild.

 Run npm run app in terminal B (or restart it after edits).